heilcheng/medexplain-evals/docs/data_loading.rst

 * **iCliniq**: Real clinical questions from patients with professional answers
 * **Cochrane Reviews**: Evidence-based systematic reviews and meta-analyses

-Each dataset loader handles the specific format and field mappings of its source data, converting everything to standardized :class:`~src.benchmark.MEQBenchItem` objects.
+Each dataset loader handles the specific format and field mappings of its source data, converting everything to standardized :class:`~src.benchmark.MedExplainItem` objects.

 Basic Usage
 -----------